Cousin marriage: India

+In India, cousin marriage prevalence is 9.87%.
 Attitudes in India on cousin marriage vary sharply by region and culture.
 The family law in India takes into account the religious and cultural practices and they are all equally recognized.
 For Muslims, governed by uncodified personal law, it is acceptable and legal to marry a first cousin, but for Hindus, it may be illegal under the 1955 Hindu Marriage Act, though the specific situation is more complex.
 The Hindu Marriage Act makes cousin marriage illegal for Hindus with the exception of marriages permitted by regional custom.
-Practices of the small Christian minority are also location-dependent: their cousin marriage rates are higher in southern states with high overall rates.
+Practices of the Christian minority are also location-dependent: their cousin marriage rates are higher in southern states with high overall rates.
 Apart from the religion-based personal laws governing marriages, the civil marriage law named Special Marriage Act, 1954 governs.
 Those who do not wish to marry based on the personal laws governed by religious and cultural practices may opt for marriage under this law.
 It defines the first-cousin relationship, both parallel and cross, as prohibited.
 Conflict may arise between the prohibited degrees based on this law and personal law, but in absence of any other laws, it is still unresolved.

 Cousin marriage is proscribed and seen as incest for Hindus in North India.
 In fact, it may even be unacceptable to marry within one's village or for two siblings to marry partners from the same village.
 The northern kinship model prevails in the states of Assam, Bihar, Chhattisgarh, Gujarat, Haryana, Himachal Pradesh, Jharkhand, Madhya Pradesh, Odisha, Punjab, Rajasthan, Sikkim, Tripura, Uttar Pradesh, Uttarakhand, and West Bengal.

-Cross-cousin and Uncle-niece unions are preferential and jointly account for some 30% of marriages in Andhra Pradesh in 1967 and declined to 26% in 2015–16.
-These practices are particularly followed in landed communities such as the Reddys or Vellalars, who wish to keep wealth within the family.
-Also unlike North India, this practice is also common in Brahmins in the region.